Q: Is the festival only open to BYU students?

 Q: How are the prizes awarded?

-A: We have assembled a panel of judges that will receive anonymous entries and rate them on pre-determined rubric.
-We will tally scores from all the judges and award prizes to the highest scoring entry for each category.
-The Audience Choice Award prize will be awarded according to a live vote by the Public Screening Audience on February 5th.
+A: We have assembled a panel of judges that will receive anonymous entries and rate them according to our judging rubrics.
+We will tally scores from all the judges and award prizes to the highest scoring entry in each category.
+The Audience Choice Award will be awarded according to a live vote during the Public Screening on February 18th.

 Q: What are the festival dates?

-Q: How can I participate as an actor or musical performer?
+Q: How can I participate as an actor, musical performer, or if I'm looking for other crew members?

-A: To encourage collaboration between contest teams and other acting or musical talent, we’ve created a talent registry here.
-After entering your information on that page, your contact information will be made available to all team captains.
-They will contact you directly about participation.
+A: To encourage collaboration between contest teams and other acting or musical talent, we've created a talent registry here.
+After entering your information on that page, your contact information will be made available to team captains looking to fill roles or recruit actors for their team.

-Q: How much of the public domain work am I allowed to use?
+Q: How much of the public domain am I allowed to use?

 A: When a copyrighted work enters the public domain, it loses all copyright protection.
-You can do whatever you like with a public domain work, including copy it in its entirety.
-You can use as much as the public domain work as you would like in your entry, provided you keep your entry under the required time durations.
-Keep in mind, part of your score will be determined by how you adapt the public domain work or works.
+You can do whatever you like with a public domain work, including copying it in its entirety.
+You can use as much of the public domain work as you would like in your entry, provided you keep your entry under the required time durations.
+Keep in mind, a large portion of your score will be determined by how you adapt the public domain works.

 Q: Can I use sound clips or film I already own?